-With over 19 years of professional experience in the fields of Outdoor Recreation, Experiential Education and Team & Leadership Development, Scott Catucci currently serves as the Associate Director for Outdoor Education and Student Development in the Department of Recreation Services at Syracuse University.
-In this position since 2005, Scott administers all outdoor adventure trip programs as well as the Team Development programming, which includes both an indoor and outdoor low and high element challenge course, serving over 3,500 participants annually.
+With over 20 years of professional experience in the fields of Outdoor Recreation, Experiential Education and Team & Leadership Development, Scott Catucci currently serves as the Associate Director for Outdoor Education, Esports and Student Development in the Department of Recreation Services at Syracuse University.
+In this position since 2005, Scott oversees and administers a variety of program areas and facilities including outdoor adventure trips, challenge course, team and student development programming, indoor climbing wall, Esports gaming room as well as the cross country ski & snowshoe center.
 Scott has a B.S.E in Recreation Education and a M.A. in Management of Leisure Services.
 Before accepting his current position at Syracuse University, Scott was the Director of the Cayuga Nature Centers TEAM Challenge program which consisted of both a low and high element challenge course designed primarily to serve local and regional school groups.

 Matt has been working as an experiential educator and group facilitator since the late 90’s.
 He is an Alum of the Recreation Department at nearby SUNY Cortland receiving both his Bachelor’s and Master’s degrees there.
 He has held full-time challenge course coordinator positions for both Syracuse University and Cornell University and has documented over 5000 hours of challenge course and group facilitation experience.
-He and his wife Becky are proud parents of their 2 ½ year old twins, Lucy and Olin.
+He is a proud parent of 4 year old twins, Lucy and Olin.

 Barb is a lifelong learner who enjoys learning and facilitating others’ experiences that bring leadership skills into focus and support people’s positive growth.
 Over the past 40 years as a professional educator, she has enjoyed elementary classroom teaching, and elementary, high school, and district level administration.
 She has worked as an adjunct at SUNY Oswego, where she earned Bachelor’s and Master’s degrees.
 She earned a Ph.D. from the Catholic University of America in educational leadership.
 Recently, Barb received the Henry G. Cram Accreditation Leadership Award from the Middle States Association.
 Currently, Barb’s favorite leisure time activities most often involve time spent with her husband, Larry, and their grandchildren.

-Scott was recently named the recipient of the 2020 PICOUP Award from the North East Region of the Association for Experiential Education.
+Scott was the 2020 recipient of the PICOUP Award from the North East Region of the Association for Experiential Education (AEE).
 The Person in Charge of Unlocking Potential (PICOUP) Award has been named for Michael Gessford (1962-2011) who is remembered for his playful spirit, his dedication to the field of experiential education, kindness, generosity and unique way of empowering others to achieve their best.
 PICOUP is a phrase Mike himself came up with to describe his “job title.”

-The Award is given each year to someone in the NEAEE community who selflessly gives of themselves for the betterment of others & has the ability to empower others to achieve their best regardless of personal gain.
+The award is given each year to someone in the Northeast AEE community who selflessly gives of themselves for the betterment of others & has the ability to empower others to achieve their best regardless of personal gain.
 Congratulations Scott!